 The Company's financial forecasts reflect the outcomes that the Directors consider most likely, based on the information available at the date of signing these financial statements.
-To assesses the Company's going concern, resilience and response to the COVID-19 pandemic, the financial stability of the Company was modelled for a period of at least 12 months and a number of sensitivity, stress and scenario tests were applied to the Company's base case business plan.
-These included, among other analysis, a severe but plausible stress test, a realistic stress test of COVID-19 insurance and investment portfolio losses and a reverse stress test.
+To assesses the Company's going concern, the financial stability of the Company was modelled for a period of at least 12 months and a number of sensitivity, stress and scenario tests were applied.
+This included, among other analysis, a severe but plausible stress test and a reverse stress test.
 The testing identified that even under the more severe but plausible stress scenarios, the Company had more than adequate liquidity and solvency headroom.